Pre-departure Checklist

 Each spring and fall, SDSU holds a Pre-Departure Health & Safety Orientation, which is mandatory for all global education participants.
 This usually takes place in April for summer and fall departures, and in November for winter and spring departures.
 You will receive exact dates from the Global Education Office once you have been accepted to your program.

-As soon as you know you have been accepted, it is time to find out whether you will need a visa for travel to your host country.
+As soon as you have submitted your application for a program abroad, it is time to find out whether you will need a visa for travel to your host country.
 This depends on your citizenship, the place(s) you will be traveling during your program abroad, and the length of your program.
-It will be your responsibility to find out what documents you are required to submit to the embassy or consulate and to follow all necessary steps to obtain the appropriate visa or residence permit on time for your departure.
+Once you are officially accepted, it will be your responsibility to find out what documents you are required to submit to the embassy or consulate and to follow all necessary steps to obtain the appropriate visa or residence permit in time for your departure.